 We love the nutty oatmeal taste of this sweet treat, and it's a healthier alternative to most desserts.
 If you're watching calories, serve this pie with a berry topping instead of whipped cream.
-Diana's Delights restaurant in Gaylord, Michigan, shared this recipe with us.

 The holiday Pie Fest at Southmoreland on the Plaza, a historic 13-room inn northeast of Country Club Plaza in Kansas City, Missouri, features several dozen pies including Harvest Pie (front of picture), Sweet Potato Pie (left) and Sweetie Pie (top).